FC Carlos Stein

-Asociación FC Carlos Stein is a Peruvian football club from the José Leonardo Ortiz District in the city of Lambayeque.
-The team currently plays in the Liga 1 tournament.
+Asociación Fútbol Club Carlos Stein is a Peruvian football club from the José Leonardo Ortiz District in the city of Lambayeque.
+The team currently plays in the Peruvian Tercera División.

 History

 The club was founded on 6 March 2012 as Asociación FC Carlos Stein in the Chiclayo district of José Leonardo Ortiz by a group of residents of the Carlos Stein urbanization: Branagh Castañeda, Guillermo Terrones, Felipe Correa Esteban Inga, among others, headed by Miguel Quesquen decided to create a soccer team named after the place where they were born and raised.

 In the beginning, the club began competition in the Jose Leonardo Ortiz third division District League.
 With the support of neighbors and relatives of the footballers themselves, the team was promoted on its maiden season to the district league's second division.
 The following year, after another excellent campaign, the club was able to climb to the first division of the district league, obtaining the right to compete in the higher stages of the Copa Perú.

 For the 2015 campaign the team had some financial problems which almost prevented it from competing in the district league.
 However, one of its founders appeared, Arturo Rodríguez provided the financial support necessary for the club to continue competing.
 In this way, in 2016, Carlos Stein achieved its first district league title.
 In the middle of that same year, Arturo Rodríguez suffered a heart attack that ended his life, as a tribute, the team wore jerseys with his likeness at its next game.

 In 2017, Carlos Stein was one of the Lambayeque Region representatives in the national stage of the Copa Perú after having been the district league runner-up, provincial league runner-up and departmental stage runner-up.
 In the national stage, it surpassed the regular phase eliminating Somos Olímpico from Lima in the first round and losing in the second round to Atlético Grau.